wp-plugins/zotpress/readme.txt

 == Changelog ==

-= 1.0 =
-* Zotpress makes its debut.

-= 1.1 =
-* Fixed up the readme.txt.
-Added a friendly redirect for new users.
-Made IE8-compliant.
-Moved some JS calls to footer.
-Now selectively loads some JS.
-Made tags and collections into lists for easier formatting.

-= 1.2 =
-* Optimized JavaScript functions.
-Fixed some grammatical errors on the Help page.
-More selective loading of JavaScript.
-And most importantly ... added a Zotpress widget option.
-This also means you can have more than one Zotpress call on a single page.

-= 1.3 =
-* Added cURL, which is (maybe?) quicker, (definitely?) safer, and (more likely to be?) supported.
-Requests default to cURL first now.

-= 1.4 =
-* Caching enabled, which should speed things up a bit.

-= 1.5 =
-* Groups citation style issue fixed.

-= 1.6 =
-* Critical request method issue fixed.

 = 2.0 =
 * Zotpress completely restructured.
 * Most requests now made through PHP.
 Shortcode requests made through PHP/jQuery combo for user-friendliness on the front-end.